Student Activities Director & UIL Coordinator: Dana Terry

-Varsity Sponsor: Shari North
+Varsity Sponsor: Essence Jones

 On the Varsity squad, there will be four cheerleaders from the senior class and four from the junior class, assuming that a total of four are trying out for each class.
 The remaining Varsity cheerleaders shall be those eight juniors or seniors, in any combination, whose scores place them in the top twelve.
 There will be twelve Junior Varsity cheerleaders representing the sophomore class.
 There will be twelve Freshmen cheerleaders representing the freshmen class.
 High school cheerleaders shall be selected by a scoring method using only the ratings assigned by a panel of judges.
 The Patriot mascot is selected each year and is considered a member of the Varsity spirit organization.

 The choral music department exists to provide the students with outstanding experiences in singing.
 Through Lakeview's three choirs and the pop group, Freedom, students have the opportunity to explore choir by singing music from the Middle Ages to the pop stars of today.